DGG3D/cli-batching-simple/README.md

 # cli-batching-simple

+<ins>Note that this python script is only compatible with the RapidCompact CLI v1.x-v6.x</ins>

 A simple batch processing script for RapidCompact CLI

 This script allows you to use RapidCompact CLI on a batch of 3D models, in order to